Endowment and Debt Management Forum Call for Presentations

 - Include as much detail as possible about the presentation.

-- Gear the presentation towards an audience at the intermediate to advanced level of understanding, rather than basic treatments or overviews.
+- Gear the presentation towards an audience at the intermediate to advanced level of understanding, rather than basic overviews.

 - A Guide to College and University Budgeting: Foundations for Institutional Effectiveness, 4th ed. - by Larry Goldstein